samuelramdial/dynamic-blogging-app/README.md

 ## Live Demo

-Check out the live website here: [Dynamic Blogging App](https://webpages.charlotte.edu/sramdial/itis3135/Ramdial-Samuel-Project2/)
+The live demo of the blogging app is hosted based on the requirements of a previous project and can be found here: [Dynamic Blogging App](https://webpages.charlotte.edu/sramdial/itis3135/Ramdial-Samuel-Project2/)

+>**Note:** This repository contains the updated code which adds backend integration and enhanced functionalities.
+The demo link above points to the earlier version for reference.

 ## Acknowledgments
 Project developed for: